Ivan-Montes/SpringSchoolApiRest/README.md

 localhost:8080/api/students/2
 ```

+In a local environment, you can visit localhost:8080/swagger-ui/index.html for any doubt

 - Also, you can use [Docker](https://docs.docker.com/engine/install/).
 Whether it is your flavor, first, from the inside of the main project folder, build the image using the settings from Dockerfile

 ```